 Why factoring in travel trends and achieving 'good growth' should be so important to the garden cities movement

-The Creating Garden Communities series began with Tim Allen suggesting we should be re-evaluating the basic tenets of the garden city movement to ensure that the new raft of garden city development now being pursued stands the test of time.
+The Creating Garden Communities series began with re-evaluating the basic tenets of the garden city movement to ensure that the new raft of garden city development now being pursued stands the test of time.

 It is already becoming a hackneyed phrase, but I quite like the idea of ‘good growth’.
 It suggests that we are allowed to be ambitious about growth, but want the product of our imagination and effort to be ‘good’—presumably in economic, environmental and social terms—in balance.
 This phrase also chimes with what I see many of our developer clients looking to achieve—not only do they see this as providing a social good—but they see this as a strategy which leads to long term value (and return) for them.